bright/new-www/content/blog/nestjs-parametrizable-dynamic-modules.md

   * `NaiveUserNotificationModule` would also import concrete Executors’ modules
 * Create an `EmailToUserNotificationBridgeModule` and `SMSToUserNotificationBridgeModule` to decouple the pure Email and SMS senders from the specifics of `NaiveUserNotificationModule`.
 The ‘specific’ part is the fact that `SmsNotificationExecutor` module has to export the service by a token which is specific to another module.
 Reusable components should have no knowledge about their consumers.
 The Bridge between can allow to mitigate that, keeping Email and SMS Modules unaware of consumers.
 The Brigde would now carry that awareness but that’s it’s fundamental purpose.

+# Summary

-Effect?
-Clean dependency structure, no circular dependencies, No SOLID rules broken, full extensibility and configurability
+By the approach I just showed you we achieved a clean dependency structure, no circular dependencies, No SOLID rules broken, full extensibility and configurability.
+Dynamic Modules are a great tool but there is much more in NestJS arsenal related to Dependency Inversion Principle: obtaining modules by ModuleRef class, lazy loaded modules are there to be used so check them out!